open-telemetry/semantic-conventions/docs/sampling/README.md

 Instrumentation authors and end-users that wish to prioritize an item of telemetry for collection in spite of sampling can add a `sampling.priority` attribute.
-This attribute is inherited as a legacy from the OpenTracing project, which gave the following definition.

-> If greater than 0, a hint to the Tracer to do its best to capture
-> the trace.
-If 0, a hint to the Tracer to not-capture the trace.
-If
-> absent, the Tracer should use its default sampling mechanism.

-OpenTelemetry users can think of this attribute as a suggestion, a way of recognizing the importance of a certain event and requesting additional consideration from the collection pipeline.
+This attribute is a suggestion, a way of recognizing the importance of a certain event and requesting additional consideration from the collection pipeline.
 For example, a user could write this code snippet: